 Marriages: Melanie Craft (2003-2010, divorced); Barbara Boothe (1983-1987, divorced); Nancy Wheeler (1977-1978, divorced); Adda Quinn (1967-1974, divorced)

 Education: Attended University of Illinois at Urbana-Champaign, 1962-1964; Attended University of Chicago, 1966

-Ellison learned at age 12 that he had been adopted by his birth mother's aunt and uncle when he was nine months old.
+At age 12, Ellison learned that he had been adopted when he was 9 months old by his birth mother’s aunt and uncle.

-Florence Spellman, Ellison's birth mother, was nineteen years old and not married to Ellison's birth father, whom Ellison has never met.
+Florence Spellman, Ellison’s birth mother, was 19 years old and not married to Ellison’s birth father, whom Ellison has never met.

 Oracle is the world’s second largest software company, second only to Microsoft.

 The inspiration for Oracle came from a 1976 white paper by IBM Research, which posited the potential of a relational database management system.

 1977 - Ellison, Bob Miner and Ed Oates found Software Development Laboratories (SDL), and are contracted by the CIA to build a database program code-named “Oracle.”
 The company’s name is later changed to Relational Technologies, then Oracle Corporation.

 1986 - Oracle goes public, raising $31.5 million in its initial public offering.